Turn your Caesar salad into an elegant main course with the addition of tender lobster chunks. Lobster Caesar salad is a dinner party home run!

 The dressing is completely key to the wonderfulness of this salad, and you can keep this one in your back pocket for regular Caesar salad days as well.
 It’s a glorious, sassy concoction of egg yolks, garlic, lemon juice, lemon, Parmesan cheese and just enough fresh ground pepper to give it some bite.

-The lettuce must be romaine, and you should tear (not cut) it into nice ragged bite sized pieces.
+The lettuce should ideally be romaine, and you should tear (not cut) it into nice ragged bite sized pieces.

 The croutons should also be torn into pieces before you bake them up (yes, you are going to make your own croutons for this one…it’s super-easy and so very worth it!), and the same goes for the lobster.